davidcarslaw/deweather/README.md

 )
 ```

-This function returns a `deweather` object that can be interogated as
+This function returns a `deweather` object that can be interrogated as
 shown below.

 ## Examine the partial dependencies